Josh Donaldson Preview, Player Props: Brewers vs. Cubs

 Josh Donaldson At The Plate

-- In 24.5% of his games this year, he has hit a long ball, and 7.2% of his trips to the dish.
+- He has gone deep in 24.0% of his games this season, and 7% of his plate appearances.

-- Donaldson has picked up an RBI in 34.7% of his games this year, with more than one RBI in 10.2% of his games.
-He has also produced three or more runs in three contests.
+- Donaldson has an RBI in 17 of 50 games this year, with multiple RBI in five of them.
+He has also driven home three or more of his team's runs in three contests.

-- In 17 of 49 games this season, he has scored, including multiple runs once.
+- In 17 of 50 games this year, he has scored, including multiple runs once.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.